 Molly McCully Brown

-Molly McCully Brown is the author of the essay collection Places I’ve Taken my Body and the poetry collection The Virginia State Colony For Epileptics and Feebleminded, which won the 2016 Lexi Rudnitsky First Book Prize and was named a New York Times Critics’ Top Book of 2017.
-With Susannah Nevison, she is also the coauthor of the poetry collection In The Field Between Us, which has been selected as a 2025-26 NEA Big Reads title.
+Molly McCully Brown is the author of the essay collection Places I’ve Taken My Body and the poetry collection The Virginia State Colony For Epileptics and Feebleminded, which won the 2016 Lexi Rudnitsky First Book Prize and was named a New York Times Critics’ Top Book of 2017.
+With Susannah Nevison, she is also the coauthor of the poetry collection In the Field Between Us, which has been selected as a 2025-26 NEA Big Reads title.
 Brown has been the recipient of the Amy Lowell Poetry Traveling Scholarship, a United States Artists Fellowship, a Civitella Ranieri Foundation Fellowship and the Jeff Baskin Writers Fellowship from the Oxford American magazine.
 Her poems and essays have appeared in The Paris Review, Tin House, The Guardian, Virginia Quarterly Review, The New York Times, The Yale Review, and elsewhere.
-She is currently the director of creative writing at the University of Wyoming and the editor in chief of Image journal.
+She is currently the director of creative writing at the University of Wyoming and the editor in chief of Image Journal.

 Booker Prize–shortlisted author of Orchestra of Minorities